departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Sandbox environment**

+*  18/05/2020 14:17 to 14:30: Sandbox environment environment intermittently unavailable for 7 mins due to planned release.

 * 17/05/2020 20:45 to 18/05/2020 08:37: Sandbox environment unavailable for 11 hours 53 mins due to unexpected outage.

 * 16/05/2020 08:16 to 08:19: Sandbox environment unavailable for 3 mins due to unexpected outage.